Captain E.J. Smith - Early Life

 School and First Job

 Smith attended the nearby mainstream Wesleyan Methodist school, the Etruria British School, established and maintained by Wedgwood Potteries and located within the confines of the Wesleyan chapel, His attendance cost three shillings per month.
 Edward was remembered by his classmates as "a quiet, respectable, courageous lad who never put himself to the front too much," but also a boy who did not shy away from a scrap.
 (The Man Who Sank the Titanic?
-The Life and Times of Captain Edward J Smith, by Gary Cooper, 1998 ) After his death, one of Smith's classmates recalled that 'Teddy was a genial and good schoolfellow, one always ready to give a kind of helping hand in any way to his mates' (Daily Sketch, 25 April 1912).
+The Life and Times of Captain Edward J Smith, by Gary Cooper, 1998).
+We gain a rare insight into the childhood of Edward Smith via one his classmates, a Mr William Jones, of Edmund street, Hanley, Stoke-on-Trent.
+Jones described recalling that 'Teddy was a genial and good schoolfellow, one always ready to give a kind of helping hand in any way to his mates' (Daily Sketch, 25 April 1912).
+The article also quoted Jones: